Get Targeted Support With Coaching!

 We don't question coaching for 5th grade basketball hopefuls.

-Why don't we view coaching for white anti-racists the same way?
+Why don't we view coaching for white people committed to liberation in the same way?

 After all, you are walking toward a goal that has never been accomplished before...to dismantle white dominance.